-The Rev. Dr. Christopher M. Hamlin serves as Pastor of the 130-year old Tabernacle Baptist Church and as Director of the HIV/AIDS African American Faith Based Initiative at the 1917 Clinic at the University of Alabama at Birmingham.
-Most recently, for six years he served as Facilitator for Project Corporate Leadership, a leadership program designed for middle managers of businesses and corporations sponsored then by the Birmingham Regional Chamber of Commerce.
+The Rev. Dr. Christopher M. Hamlin serves as pastor of Birmingham’s 136-year old Tabernacle Baptist Church.
+He also serves as Chaplain/Education Specialist at the University of Alabama at Birmingham’s 1917 Clinic, the HIV outpatient clinic treating more than 3,400 patients.
+He served as Facilitator for Project Corporate Leadership, a leadership program designed for middle managers of businesses and corporations sponsored by the Birmingham Regional Chamber of Commerce, for six years.
+He has served congregations in various capacities in Newark, New Jersey; Rochester, New York; and at Trinity Missionary Baptist Church in Pontiac, Michigan.
 From 1990 to September 2000, Dr. Hamlin served as Senior Pastor of the historic Sixteenth Street Baptist Church of Birmingham.

-A native of Macon, Georgia, Dr. Hamlin received a B.A. degree from Morehouse College in Atlanta, Georgia (1981); Master of Divinity from Colgate Rochester Crozer Theological Seminary, Rochester, New York (1984); and Doctor of Ministry from United Theological Seminary (Proctor-Moss Fellow), Dayton, Ohio (1996).
-His doctoral dissertation focused on the unique role of Sixteenth Street Baptist Church as a historic, memorial and opened-door church.
+A native of Macon, Georgia, Dr. Hamlin was licensed and ordained into ministry by the Mt.
+Olive Baptist Church.
+He received a B.A. degree from Morehouse College in Atlanta, Georgia; Master of Divinity from Colgate Crozer Theological Seminary, Rochester, New York; and Doctor of Ministry from United Theological Seminary (Proctor-Moss Fellow), Dayton, Ohio.
+His doctoral dissertation focused on the unique role of Sixteenth Street Baptist Church as a memorial and opened-door church.

-Dr. Hamlin has committed himself to several local and national organizations including Morehouse College National Alumni Association and Birmingham Chapter; Alpha Phi Alpha Fraternity, Inc. – Omicron Lambda Chapter; Leadership Alabama; Leadership Birmingham; National Baptist Convention USA, Inc.; The Minister’s Discussion Group that meets on the campus of Samford University; AIDS Alabama and Agape Foundation of AIDS Alabama, and others.
+Dr. Hamlin moved to Birmingham in 1990 and has committed himself to several local and national organizations including Morehouse College National Alumni Association and Birmingham Chapter; Alpha Phi Alpha Fraternity, Inc., Omicron Lambda Chapter; Leadership Alabama; Leadership Birmingham; National Baptist Convention USA, Inc.; The Minister’s Discussion Group that meets on the campus of Samford University; and others.

-He has received many awards in recognition of community service.
+He has received many awards and has been recognized for community service.
 The Alabama Bureau of Tourism and Travel selected him as one of Alabama’s Unforgettable Faces.
-The Governor of the State of Alabama appointed him to the Governor’s HIV Commission for Youth, Children and Adults.
-The Golden Key International Honour Society at the University of Alabama at Birmingham inducted him into their organization and the Birmingham Business Journal named him as a 2008 Healthcare Hero for his work in HIV/AIDS.
-In 2013, the Martin Luther King Jr. Board of Preachers at Morehouse College inducted him into its distinguished board.
+The Governor of the State of Alabama appointed him to the Governor’s HIV Commission for Youth, Children, and Adults.
+Recently, he was inducted into the Golden Key International Honour Society at the University of Alabama at Birmingham and was named by the Birmingham Business Journal as a Healthcare Hero for his work in HIV.

 In 1998, he published a history on Sixteenth Street Baptist Church titled, Behind the Stained Glass: A History of Sixteenth Street Baptist Church, Crane Hill Publishers, Birmingham, Alabama.
-He and the Rev. Sarah Jackson Shelton (Baptist Church of the Covenant, Birmingham) published in 2013, The Teaching Church: Congregation as Mentor, a book through Smyth & Helwys that examines what pastors learn from congregations they serve.
-He is currently working on a book of spiritual reflections titled, From This Mount: Reflections for the Journey.
-He has contributed to several publications through his work with UAB’s Center for AIDS Research (CFAR) and the School of Public Health.
+He and the Rev. Sarah Jackson Shelton (Baptist Church of the Covenant, Birmingham) published the Teaching Church: Congregation as Mentor in 2013 (Smyth/Helwys) that examines what pastors learn from congregations.
+He is currently working on two books, one of spiritual reflections and one chronicling his journey with three bouts of cancer.
+He has contributed to three publications through his work with UAB’s Center for AIDS Research (CFAR) and the School of Public Health.